Welcome to the 135th United States Colored Troop website.

 There was a filming of the 135th USCT Widows reenactment by the 135th USCT Research Team for the Museums 2021 Black History exhibit, “Fighting for Freedom: the 135th USCT, Black Soldiers of the Civil War”.
 Enjoy this wonderful reenactment!
 Thank you to the 135th USCT Research Team for making this reenactment possible.
 Click here for the filming.

-Our Book:
+Our First Book:

 WHERE EAGLES COME FROM